 The Student Emergency Fund was created to provide support for CU Boulder students who are experiencing a crisis that could adversely affect their semester.
 The intent of the funding is to support students experiencing a temporary financial hardship as a result of COVID-19.
 The funding is a combination of:

 Emergency funding is provided in the form of a grant that does not need to be repaid.
 Students experiencing hardship must be enrolled to apply.
-Applications will be reviewed by the Office of Financial Aid and Student Affairs.
+Applications will be reviewed by the Office of Financial Aid.

-Students should be aware that emergency funding may be taxable.
+Students should be aware that emergency funding may be taxable and counted as estimated financial aid for future terms.

 The value of the grant will vary according to the needs of the student, but is limited to $2,000.

 What expenses can be covered through the Student Emergency Fund?